 Sindelar would have saved $1338 if he had gone to an independent imaging center instead of the one associated with his doctor, and paid cash rather than submitting the claim to his insurance company.

-Every facility has a different cash policy.
+facility has a different cash policy.
 Some require cash, credit, and debit only and won't take your HSA account money.
 However, you can always reimburse yourself later for those charges through your HSA account.

-Ask about financial
+Ask about financial assistance programs

 Most hospitals have financial assistance programs that can help make medical care more affordable if you meet financial guidelines.
 There are also sliding scales available to patients.